cockroachdb/docs/_includes/v20.2/app/cc-free-tier-params.md

 - `{cluster_name}` is the name of your cluster.

 {{site.data.alerts.callout_info}}
-If you are using the connection string that you [copied from the **Connection info** modal](#set-up-your-cluster-connection), your username, password, hostname, and cluster name will be pre-populated.
+If you are using the connection string that you [copied from the **Connection info** dialog](#set-up-your-cluster-connection), your username, password, hostname, and cluster name will be pre-populated.
 {{site.data.alerts.end}}